PaigeGP/Final_Project/README.md

  <br>
  <br>

-## Before I go into detail about the seven layers of the OSI model, what is the OSI model?
+## But FIRST..
+What is the OSI Model?

 ### The 7 Layers of the OSI Model
 1. [Phyical]()